 What’s in WoW patch 10.1, Embers of Neltharion?
+Here’s everything coming with today’s patch

 The Sundered Flame and the Primal Incarnates are not the only enemies we’ll encounter in the zone, as the Djardin and their Elders are rallied by Fyrakk — one of the Primal Incarnates — to strike back both in Zaralek Cavern and aboveground.
 Assisting the players are a new mole-like race known as the Niffen alongside the Drogbar, our old friends from Highmountain, with a Renown track for these allies added in patch 10.1.

 Despite Zaralek Cavern’s subterranean location Dragonriding will still be used to navigate the zone.
-In addition, there will be glyphs, races, and new abilities in the cavern, and a new drake model inspired by cloud serpents.
+In addition, there will be new glyphs, races, and abilities in the cavern, and a new drake model inspired by cloud serpents.

 Cross-faction guilds, a new Mythic+ rotation for Season 2, and other changes in patch 10.1